tbeck/sandbox/src/_syrup_recipes/cucumber-syrup.md

   - name: Water
     quantity: 50 g
 instructions_html: >-
-  <p>Blend sugar, cucumber flesh, in a large cambro.
-Add 4g pectin enzyme to
+  <p>Blend sugar and cucumber flesh in a large airtight container.
+Add pectin
-  cambro.
+  enzyme.
 Let sit overnight.
-Add 50g of water, mix to amalgamate all sugar, strain solids.</p>
+Add water, mix to amalgamate all sugar, strain solids.
+Bottle and refrigerate for up to a month.</p>
 ---